How to Write the Vanderbilt University Essay 2021-2022

 Vanderbilt University in Nashville, TN, is a selective research university that comprises three undergraduate schools: the College of Arts & Sciences, the School of Engineering, and the top-ranked Peabody College of Education and Human Development.

 This institution prides itself on an environment with a balance between high academic standards and a supportive, involved student community.
-As such, Princeton Review ranks Vanderbilt as #2 for Happiest Students as well as #2 for Great Financial Aid.
-The acceptance rate for Vanderbilt’s class of 2024 in the Regular Decision round was only 9%, while 20.7% of Early Decision applicants were admitted.
+Vanderbilt is consistently ranked as having some of the happiest students in the country.
+Accceptance is highly-coveted, and the admissions rate for Vanderbilt’s class of 2025 in the Regular Decision round was only 6.7%, while 18.1% of Early Decision applicants were admitted.

 Because of these stringent admissions statistics, you’ll need to ensure your response to Vanderbilt’s single supplemental essay prompt stands out.
 Here are some of CollegeVine’s strategies for writing an outstanding essay.
 Want to know your chances at Vanderbilt?
 Calculate your chances for free right now.